Nutty

 Who can get a joint ownership mortgage?

 Most people who take out joint mortgages are couples (married couples, civil partners or just… couples!).
-However, any singletons out there will be relieved to hear that you don’t have to be in a relationship to get a joint mortgage (hallelujah!).
+However, any singletons out there will be relieved to hear that you don’t have to be in a relationship to get a joint mortgage.
 In fact, anyone can submit a joint mortgage application.

-Just a few examples of people who might decide to team up together to get a joint mortgage are:
+A few examples of people who might get a joint mortgage are:

 • Friends or family members who want to live together.